 Oxen Session really improves Signal privacy and resilience by using an overlay network to the existent end-to-end encryption instant messaging solution.
 The onion-routing mechanisms make use of Oxen’s Snodes to store and exchange messages, however, there are some other centralized standard web services that are still used through the overlay network (for the push service and to deliver attachments files).
 All major concerns have quickly been fixed.Quarkslab Oxen Session Audit, Technical Report

 Session is now suitable for use in cases where proven and independently verified security is a prerequisite.

 Session hands-on testing

-For this Session review, I installed the Android app, along with the Windows and Linux desktop clients.
+For this update of the Session review, I installed the Android app, along with the Windows desktop client.

 Session Android app

 I downloaded the Session Android app from the Google Play store.
-At that time the app had 406 reviews, and was rated 4.0 out of 5 stars (on the Apple App Store, Session Messenger had 59 reviews with a 4.4 out of 5 stars rating).
+At that time the app had 1149 reviews and was rated 3.9 out of 5 stars (on the Apple App Store, Session Messenger had 120 reviews with a 4.4 out of 5 stars rating).